|Annex 24 Gallery|

 In conjunction with the collages on view, Gallery360 will feature three artists whose paintings and collages explore color and shape through a non-linear thought process.
 Zach Zecha, Shane Smith and Sean Hildreth are all current MFA students at Pennsylvania Academy of the Fine Arts.

 Chill and Collage with the Artists: Zach, Sean and Shane will be hanging out in the gallery making their own collages during ArtWalk.
 We will have a collage table set-up for visitors to sit down and make their own collages as they talk with the artists and spend time looking at the art on view.
+Screen-Printing Workshop on Saturday, May 3 at 1pm -- open to all ages; $40 registration.

 |Guild Store at Center of American Craft|